ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 defined as the number of utterances with a given label that are predicted as another label.

 The toggle "Normalize" in the top right corner allows alternating between normalized and raw values.
-When normalized, the number of utterances are divided according to the total number of utterances with the given label.
+When normalized, the number of utterances is divided by to the total number of utterances with the given label.

 !!! tip "Outcome colors"